-Figure 1: Application of bridge approach for prospectuses that include three years of financial information published)
+Figure 1: Application of bridge approach for prospectuses that include three years of financial information

-\sim
+$\overline{}$

 Year 2019 Year 2018 Year 2018 Year 2017

-Items of financial statements Application of IFRS or new Application of IFRS or new GAAP (restated as Application of previous GAAP Application of previous GAAP
+Items of financial statements Application of IFRS or new GAAP (restated) Application of IFRS or new GAAP (restated as comparative) Application of previous GAAP (as previously published) Application of previous GAAP (as published)

-74. Referring to Figure 1, equity issuers should apply IFRS 1 in the 2019 financial statements (as restated under IFRS), taking into consideration that such issuers are required to present in the prospectus audited financial statements restated under IFRS for the last year, containing comparative information for the previous year, pursuant to the Commission Delegated Regulation.
-This implies that the financial information related to 2018 will be restated into IFRS as comparatives in the 2019 IFRS financial statements.
+- 74. Referring to Figure 1, equity issuers should apply IFRS 1 in the 2019 financial statements (as restated under IFRS), taking into consideration that such issuers are required to present in the prospectus audited financial statements restated under IFRS for the last year, containing comparative information for the previous year, pursuant to the Commission Delegated Regulation.
+This implies that the financial information related to 2018 will be restated into IFRS as comparatives in the 2019 IFRS financial statements. - 75.
+For prospectuses which are required to include two years of historical financial information, the persons responsible for the prospectus should, pursuant to the